 - Oil Cleansing is especially good for those of you in your 30s and older, or if your skin tends to be dry or showing signs of aging.

 - For acne prone skin, the safest oil to use is jojoba oil (but you can also use other oils like grapeseed oil, safflower oil, hemp seed oil, etc..
-Or, use an oil blend – I love Living Libations – Best Skin Ever)
+Or, use an oil blend.
+For oily or combination skin I recommend Living Libations Sandalwood Best Skin Ever or Immortelle Best Skin Ever, or for normal and dry skin, I recommend Annmarie Restorative Cleansing Oil.

 - DON’T use pure coconut oil, mineral oil, or anything containing soybean oil (they can be comedogenic).